Sanket254/Face-Mask-Detection-with-Dashboard/README.md

    ```
    pip install -r requirements.txt
    ```
    Note: this installs the CPU build of torch by default.

-If you trained with CUDA and want GPU inference locally too, install torch separately first using the command from https://pytorch.org/get-started/locally/ for your CUDA version, *then* run the line above.
-6. **Live Server extension (optional, for the frontend)** — install "Live Server" by Ritwick Dey in VS Code so you can right-click `index.html` → "Open with Live Server" instead of double-clicking the file.
+7. **Live Server extension (optional, for the frontend)** — install "Live Server" by Ritwick Dey in VS Code so you can right-click `index.html` → "Open with Live Server" instead of double-clicking the file.
 Not required, but avoids some browser quirks with fetch() on